-Where a petition has been received by the Trust, the Chair shall include the petition as an item for the agenda of the next Board of Directors meeting.
+Where a petition has been received by the Trust, the Chair shall include the petition as an item for the agenda of the next Board of Directors' meeting.

-2.8 Annual Members Meeting
+3.8 Annual Members' Meeting

-The Trust will publicise and hold an annual members meeting in accordance with its Constitution.
+The Trust will publicise and hold an annual members' meeting in accordance with its Constitution.

-2.9 Notices of Motion
+3.9 Notices of Motion

-A director of the Trust wishing to move or amend a motion should advise the Secretary to the Board prior to the agenda being agreed with the Chair and no less than 5 working days before a meeting.
+A Director of the Trust wishing to move or amend a motion should advise the Secretary to the Board prior to the agenda being agreed with the Chair and no less than -7 working days before a meeting.
 This paragraph shall not prevent any motion being moved during the meeting, without notice on any business mentioned on the agenda.

-2.10 Emergency Motion
+3.10 Emergency Motion

-Subject to the agreement of the Chair, and subject to the provision of SO 3.8, a director may give written notice of an emergency motion after the issue of the notice of the meeting and agenda up to one hour before the time fixed for the meeting.
+Subject to the agreement of the Chair, a Director may give written notice of an emergency motion after the issue of the notice of the meeting and agenda up to one hour before the time fixed for the meeting.
 The notice shall state the grounds of urgency.
 If in order, it shall be declared to the Board at the commencement of the business of the meeting as an additional item included in the agenda.
 The Chair's decision is final.

-2.11 Withdrawal of Motion or Amendments
+3.11 Withdrawal of Motion or Amendments